Educational Administration: 32 credits (Note: Certification Only = 22 credits)

 The Heritage University Principal and Program Administrator Certification Program, with optional M.Ed. in Educational Administration, is tailored to meet the needs of experienced educators who aspire to leadership roles in K-12 systems.

-During the program, you'll build a portfolio of research-based experiences that speak to the Interstate School Leaders Licensure Consortium (ISLLC), Association of Washington School Principals (AWSP) Criterions, and current Washington State Legislature standards.
+During the program, you’ll build a portfolio of research-based experiences that speak to the National Educational Leadership Program Standards (NELP), Association of Washington School Principals (AWSP) Criterions, and current Washington State Legislature standards.